xlladdins/xll/docs/Excel4MacrosA-D.md

 | 3             | Month         |
 | 4             | Year          |

-Step\_value    is a number that specifies the step value for the series.
+Step\_value&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies the step value for the series.
 If step\_value is omitted, it is assumed to be 1.

-Stop\_value    is a number that specifies the stop value for the series.
+Stop\_value&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies the stop value for the series.
 If stop\_value is omitted, DATA.SERIES continues filling the series until the end of the selected range.

-Trend    is a logical value corresponding to the Trend check box.
-If trend is TRUE, Microsoft Excel generates a linear or exponential trend;
-if FALSE or omitted, Microsoft Excel generates a standard data series.
+Trend&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Trend check box.
+If trend is TRUE, Microsoft Excel generates a linear or exponential trend; if FALSE or omitted, Microsoft Excel generates a standard data series.

 **Remarks**